evanhundred/yup/README.md

 Yup is a clone of Yelp.com.
 It allows users to browse local businesses and leave reviews.

 Live deployment on [render.com](https://yup-z7t1.onrender.com/).
-Please wait up to 60 seconds for render.com to load page - thanks for waiting, future updates will include acceptable loading times.
+Please wait up to 60 seconds for render.com to load page.

 &nbsp;